daisy/pipeline-framework/Main/README.txt

 2. Contents of the package
 -------------------------------------------------------------------------------

-This package is an early beta release for the 1.0 version due in September 2011.
-This is beta software with many rough edges, and it is not feature complete.
-It however contains an operational runtime and a set of functional converters.
+This package is a release candidate for the 1.0 version due in September 2011.

 The package includes: